shannah/jdeploy-project-templates/projects/swing-quarkus/README.md

 This project was generated using the Swing project template from [jDeploy](https://www.jdeploy.com), a tool to deploy Java desktop apps on Windows, Mac.

-This template uses SpringBoot to simplify the building.
+This template uses Quarkus to simplify the building.

 ## DMG Releases